otitoko/peer-to-peer-chat/README.md

-Terminal P2P program written in C.
+Terminal P2P program written in C. Nuff said.

-//TODO
-1. TLS encrypted messaging
-2. GUI option
-3. UI rendered by terminal by default
-4. profiles for users
-5. sending images by transcribing them to ascii art

-plan of attack:
-1. change from getchar input to fixed length 256 byte input with fgets

-check if there is mem leak
+What is it missing? --> encryption, a better UI, and uhm I don't know, probably a better idea than straight P2P lol